Invest how you want, when you want, in real time with Self-Directed Investing.

-We know protecting your personal information is important to you.
-That means it's important to us, too.
+We know protecting your personal information is important to you—and it's important to us as well.
 That's why we implement top-of-the-line security for your accounts and provide you with useful information to help you protect yourself and your finances.

 The CCPA provides California consumers with specific access, correction, data portability and deletion rights.
-View the CCPA Privacy Notice below for details about how to submit a verifiable consumer request to exercise your rights.
+View the CCPA Privacy Notice for details on how to submit a verifiable consumer request to exercise your rights.

 Unique identifiers